-And my main motivation to deep dive into that context was apparently first an outside-in view on what is happening in the world around us.
+The research’s title is "How is ethics applied to sustainable business innovation?" and my main motivation to deep dive into that context was first an outside-in view on what is happening in the world around us.

-The reference I took was primarily the Earth Overshoot Day, which is basically giving us some sort of an indication of how we, in economic terms, manage what the planet can regenerate within a year.
-And, according to this index, we're actually having a really barely bad trend line, from the beginning of the Seventies, where this date was still at the end of December, and this year, in 2021, we're already at the end of July.
-So, that means we are overconsuming, from the planetary boundaries aspect, what the planet can give us back.
-In other words: we're getting worse and worse.
+The reference I took was primarily at the Earth Overshoot Day, which is giving us some sort of an indication of how we, in economic terms, manage what the planet can regenerate within a year.
+According to this index, we're having a bad trend line from the beginning of the seventies where this date was at the end of December.
+In 2021 we're already at the end of July, so that means we are overconsuming and in other words, we're getting worse and worse.

 Ethics in business

-I did a survey with more than 70 professionals online and here I asked, for example, questions, such as: "How familiar are you with the Sustainable Development Goals?", "At which stage are you in the implementation of these goals?".
-It was very surprising because a lot of companies report on the SDGs or at least use the logos that you can see if you go on their homepages or in the report’s pages, but 60% of the people actually didn't know or said their were not very familiar with the SDGs.
+I surveyed more than 70 professionals online and here I asked for example questions: "How familiar are you with the sustainable development goals?" just as a macro framework.
+But then I ask "at which stage are you in the implementation of these goals?" and it was very surprising because a lot of companies that report on the SDGs or that use the logos that you can see if you go on their homepages or in the report’s pages, 60% of the people didn't know or said he was not very familiar with the SDGs.

-In the second step, I asked all the questions assuming that ethics is a key feature of sustainability, and there are a lot of smart professors doing currently new research and work on sustainability ethics.
-But then when you ask managers "have you ever been trained, on the job or before you got into your professional career, on ethics or business ethics?", it turned out that about 30% never had any ethical training.
+In the second step, I asked the questions assuming that ethics is a key feature of sustainability and when I asked managers "have you ever been trained on ethics or business ethics?" it turned out that about 30% had ever had ethical training.

-So that is obviously not good news, I have some hope also looking at the future, the younger generation - so let's say people who graduated in the last five years, maybe at the beginning of their career - is quite different.
-I think they integrate now SDGs in various different causes, might it be, let's say in chemistry and engineering, but also in business.
-Business ethics becomes more and more part of the curriculum in cutting edge business school.
-So I see a new generation coming up driving that agenda also with a completely different set of awareness and consciousness.
-But I think the current leaders in charge of taking the main decisions, according to my statistic, have a very low level received on ethical training, but also have a relatively low level of a deeper understanding of the Sustainable Development Goals, and the sustainability framework provided by the UN.
+Obviously this is not good news, I have some hope also looking at a future younger generation - let's say, people who graduated in the last five years, maybe at the beginning of their career - I think they now integrate SDGs in different causes, might it be in chemistry and engineering, but also in business.
+Business ethics also become a cutting edge business school, more and more part of the curriculum.
+So I see a new generation coming up with a completely different set of awareness and consciousness.
+But according to my statistics, the current leaders in charge of taking the main decisions have a very low level of ethical training and also have a relatively low level of a deeper understanding of sustainable development.

 Traditional established corporation vs startup: two way of thinking

-What is the difference between an established organization, who typically has to defend a lot of old existing business and supposedly based on classical economic indicators, doing a really good job because they allegedly grow the bottom line, the net sales, the customer base; and startups.
-You obviously have a completely different conversation with startups or in particular that say if you talk with people who work in the environment of social entrepreneurship.
+What is the difference between an established organization - who typically has to defend old existing business based on classical economic indicators, doing a really good job because they allegedly grow the bottom line, the net sales, the customer base; and then you have a completely different conversation with startups or in particular that say if you talk with people who work in the environment of social entrepreneurship.

-In that group of social entrepreneurship startups, I found a lot of people that say their founding thought was very purpose-driven, very ethical driven.
-So they're not coming from that Milton Friedman thought school: often their first motivation is to fix a social or an environmental problem, and the utmost they believe in "if I'm able to fix those things with my competence, with my passion, as a consequence, I can make money with it.
+In that group of social entrepreneurship startups, their founding thought was purpose-driven, ethical driven.
+So they're not coming from Milton Friedman taught school: often their first motivation is to fix a social or an environmental problem, and the utmost they believe that if they can fix those things with their competency, with their passion they, as a consequence, can make money with it.

-Traditional thinking - and that I think is the general transformational challenge of established organization - often has a mindset that people and planets and profits are like two different goalposts and it's always a trade-off, it's always a dilemma.
+Traditional thinking - and that I think is the general transformational challenge of established organization - often has a mindset that people and planet and then profits are like two different goalposts and it's always a trade-off, it's always a dilemma.

-Here, I think what I found, to try to transform the biggest barrier is culture, is mindset, awareness, it's also the organizational setup.
-The most cutting edge companies I talked to create some sort of separate units oftentimes called corporate entrepreneurs or innovation departments.
-They have different names for it but, essentially, they connect the attributes, the culture, the consciousness of a social entrepreneur with the resource and the access to human capital, to the financial capital of a huge organization.
+What I found to try to transform this biggest barrier is culture, is mindset awareness, it's also organizational setup.
+The most cutting edge companies I talked to, create some sort of separate units oftentimes called corporate entrepreneurs or innovation departments.
+They have different names but essentially they sort of say connect the attributes, the culture, the consciousness of a social entrepreneur with the resource and the access to human capital, to the financial capital of a huge organization.

-Obviously, if you bring those two things together, I think you can not only do cutting edge sustainability innovation at the highest level, that would be contributing positives to sustainable development goals, but you can also make huge change by scale because this huge organization definitely needed to drive the agenda and to transform.
+Obviously, if you bring those two things together, you can not only do cutting edge sustainability innovation at the highest level that would be contributing positives to sustainable development goals, but you can also make the huge change by scale because this huge organization needed to drive the agenda and to transform

 The different drivers to ethics business

-But equally, I would not discard an element that Adam Smith called the invisible hand, so the self-interest and drive of a corporation, an entrepreneur, or a human being, should not be completely neglected.
-Entrepreneurs oftentimes come from a more ethical motivation, but there is still market competitive.
-And the big corporations in a combination with the three things will always aim to be competitive in the marketplace.
+But equally, I would not discard an element that Adam Smith called the "invisible hand", so the self-interest and drive of a corporation, an entrepreneur, or a human being, should not be completely neglected.
+Entrepreneurs oftentimes come from a more ethical motivation, but there is still market competition and the big corporations, in a combination with the three things, will always aim to be competitive in the marketplace.

 The sustainable business categorization: 1.0 - 2.0 - 3.0

 According to their logic to say that a company is sustainably 1.0, the company has to focus on risk management reputation.
-And I think in simple terms, they put a flag and say" I'm part of the new sustainability party" but they're not changing from within, they're not changing their operating mindset, the operating model.
-In simple terms: they do things a little bit better but they’re not fundamentally transforming.
+In simple terms: they put a flag and say" I'm part of the new sustainability party" but they're not changing from within, they're not changing their operating mindset, the operating model.
+In other terms they do things a little bit better but they’re not fundamentally transforming.

-A sustainability 2.0 company would be a company that basically set up a business, monitored, and ran their business already with a triple bottom line.
+A sustainability 2.0 company would be a company that set up a business, monitored, and ran already with a triple bottom line.
 So they want to know what is their impact on a social, environmental and economic dimension.

-This is a really difficult journey to go from 1.0 to 2.0.
-Criticism could be that doesn't guarantee they're making a positive net contribution to sustainable development goals.
-Eventually, it's still possible they're just doing things less bad.
+This is a really difficult journey to go from 1.0 to 2.0: there could be criticism about that doesn't guarantee they're making a positive net contribution to sustainable development goals, and eventually it's still possible they're just doing things less bad.
 Again, we're in a category of ethical terms of good and bad.

-And a 3.0 what they do is basically set themselves up to contribute to positive sustainable development goal transformations on social economic and environmental aspects.
-So they are founding logic is completely different because they look more"what is my contribution to the world?".
-They look beyond their own balance sheet performance, they actually look at "what is my contribution as a moral actor to the sustainable development of the society and the planet".
+A 3.0 company set themselves up to contribute to positive sustainable development goal transformations on social economic and environmental aspects.
+Their founding logic is completely different because they look more at "what is my contribution to the world?", they look beyond their balance sheet performance, but it would actually be more correct says that they look at "what is my contribution as a moral actor to the sustainable development of the society and the planet?".

 How many businesses are ready for the sustainable transition?

 Let me take the example of Unilever: when they bought Ben and Jerry, the ice cream company.
 Ben and Jerry were founded with the aspiration to be a 3.0, and I think a big corporation like Unilever eventually acquired them or integrated them into their portfolio not only because they have smart additions to their product portfolio.
-I think what they also acquired was some sort of cultural intelligence, sustainability intelligence and I think to have those separate units who also can experiment, who can explore new sustainability ways, is a manner for big corporations to accelerate transformation.
+They also acquired some sort of cultural intelligence, sustainability intelligence and with those separate units Unilever can also experiment, can explore new sustainability ways and this is a manner for big corporations to accelerate transformation.

-It is really hard within your existing business environment, within your efficiency drive within your short-term requirements to give the head mind space to explore such necessary solutions.
+It is really hard within an existing business environment, within their efficiency drive, within their short-term requirements to give the head of mind space to explore such necessary solutions.

-The first two recommendations are indeed some sort of upskilling training.
-First on the SDGs for me is a must-know for every company to understand that framework and also understand the complexities, the difficulties, the contradiction of that whole concept.
-The concept requires a lot of system thinking capabilities.
+The first two recommendations are indeed some sort of upskilling training: first on the SDGs for me is a must-know for every company to understand that framework and also understand the complexities, the difficulties, the contradiction of that whole concept that requires a lot of system thinking capabilities.

-And so my second recommendation is: as sustainability holds a very strong justice stroke ethical feature.
-My strong recommendation is to do a parallel upskilling into ethics and business ethics.
-I do not recommend that companies simply hire a philosopher on the board and all the others remain business as usual.
-I indeed suggest and recommend that every manager, every employee needs to be some sort of small philosopher or to have that ethical reflection, but also the techniques needed to apply it.
+As sustainability holds a very strong justice stroke ethical feature, my second recommendation is: do a parallel upskilling into ethics and business ethics.
+I do not recommend that companies simply hire a philosopher on the board and all the others remain business as usual, I indeed, suggest and recommend that every manager, every employee needs to be some sort of small philosopher or to have that ethical reflection but also the techniques needed to apply it.

-My third recommendation and that goes mainly to establish companies who have a more challenging job to transform, is that they eventually consider separate units with a different exploration spirit to really experiment "how can I become a 3.0".
-So that is the starting thought and basically taking all the learnings from these social entrepreneurs into corporations.
+My third recommendation goes mainly to establish companies who have a more challenging job to transform: start to consider separate units with a different exploration spirit, to really experiment to "how can I become a 3.0?".

 The importance of ethical upskilling in modern organizations

-If we talk about the governance part of ESG, the ethical guideline it's part of the corporate governance codex, for example.
-And if you go into those documents you find a lot of ethical features incorporated into them.
+If we talk about the governance part of ESG, the ethical guidelines it's part of the corporate governance codex and in those documents it is possible to find a lot of ethical features incorporated into them.

-So here, I'm back again to ethical training and ethical upskilling.
-My experiences, when you do have done ethical workshops, for example, you start in almost like in a sense of transform ethics as a topic related to regulations, to compliance applying the rule, which in my definition is not even ethics that is legal.
-You move the conversation into a creative framework: what is possible?
+In my experiences, when you have done ethical workshops for example, you start in almost like transforming ethics as a topic related to regulations, to compliance, applying the rule.
+Then you move the conversation into a creative framework: what is possible?
 How do I arrange organizational set settings to do good?

-I think our regulations are important.
-It creates some sort of a standard, also a comparison.
-But equally, you need to train your ethics.
-You need to train and reset your ethical frameworks, how human beings can perform in an organization.
-And I think with that, you certainly come up with more creative, ethical, and sustainable solutions.
+I think our regulations are important, they create some sort of a standard, also a comparison.
+But equally, you need to train your ethics and reset your ethical frameworks, how human beings can perform in an organization.
+And with that, you certainly come up with more creative, ethical, and sustainable solutions.

-Takeaways to put sustainability in practice in organizations
+My takeaways to put in practice sustainability in organizations

-For me, it was fascinating in my research to put the topic of ethics in front of a lot of diverse people across different generations.
-And for example, I made experiences where let's say a manager's aged 50 to 65 admittedly say" that was never part of my education, but I want to know more about it."
+It was fascinating, in my research, to put the topic of ethics in front of a lot of diverse people across different generations.
+For example, I have had experiences where a manager aged 50 to 65 admitted that it was never part of his education, but he wants to know more about it.
 So they have a positive relation to it, but they maybe didn't have many opportunities and chances to relate to it.
-So that was a really rewarding experience.
+It was a really rewarding experience.

-And the second one was essentially on the organizational unit that we have to sort of say unchained some of our most talented people, most educated people when it comes to sustainability, when it comes to ethics and give them a new playing field where they can creatively explore more sustainable solutions, we feel we have it.
+The second one was on the organizational unit: we have unchained some of our most talented people, most educated people when it comes to sustainability and ethics, and give them a new playing field where they can creatively explore more sustainable solutions.
 We have the people, we have the technology, we have the financial capital, but we have to unchained that existing framework and organizational structure to get the best out of what we have.
 And so in summary, that gives hope that we, as human beings will be able to turn the Earth Overshoot Day in the right direction, back to December instead of January.